SBB Vukovi Beograd: 2014

 SBB Vukovi have signed a new coach, Kirk Mastromateo, long time offensive coordinator from Bethune Cook University and Norfolk State University.
-Also, change in quarterback happened, Vukovi signed Shaun Rutherford from Texas State University.
-Besides Rutherford, Vukovi brought in Dextrell Simmons from Boise State and second year returner, receiver Tony Washington.
+Also, a change in quarterback happened: Vukovi signed Shaun Rutherford from Texas State University.
+Besides Rutherford, Vukovi brought in Dextrell Simmons from Boise State and second-year returner, receiver Tony Washington.

-SBB Vukovi applied for IFAF Champions League, new continental European Competition.
-This was one of the reason why two of the best ever domestic Vukovi players, WR/QB Andrej Tasic and OL Petar Vitorovic decided to come out of retirement.
-They've won domestic championship once again, by defeating Wild Boars 27–17, they won CEFL by defeating Ljubljana Silverhawks 27–17, and even played for IFAF Champions League title, but lost the finals against Helsinki Roosters by 36–29, with touchdown in closing moments of the game.
+SBB Vukovi applied to join the IFAF Champions League, a part of the new continental European Competition.
+As a result, two of the best ever domestic Vukovi players, WR/QB Andrej Tasic and OL Petar Vitorovic, decided to come out of retirement.
+They won the domestic championship once again upon defeating the Wild Boars 27–17, and then won the CEFL by defeating the Ljubljana Silverhawks 27–17.
+They finally played for the IFAF Champions League title but lost the finals against the Helsinki Roosters by 36–29, with a touchdown in the closing moments of the game.

 2015

-Vukovi entered season 2015 with new head coach, Brian Mayper, and new, pretty much young team, as many leaders gave their long-time places to new talents.
-Runner Ups in the IFAF European Championship with a final record of 12–3.
+Vukovi entered the 2015 season with a new head coach, Brian Mayper, and a younger team.
+Runner-ups in the IFAF European Championship with a final record of 12–3.